dasp1983/bashrc/README.md

 ## About:

-<p>The bash.bashrc system-wide configuration file will add a few things to the command prompt.</b>
+The bash.bashrc system-wide configuration file will add a few things to the command prompt.
-The neofetch.sh will add neofetch to the motd.</p>
+The neofetch.sh will add neofetch to the motd.

 Mainly: